Posted in Poems

 Like Odin fears losing Huginn and Muninn

-Likewise I dread forgetting Thought and Memory
+Likewise, I dread forgetting Thoughts and Memory

 Why do I write?

-Maybe to forget my reality
+Maybe to neglect my Reality

-Maybe to preserve my dream
+Maybe to preserve my Dream

 Why do I write?